 More than $1 million in donations also have poured in from around the globe

-The congregation of the Victoria Islamic Center in Texas was devastated by the fire, but the east Texas community swiftly kicked into action.
+The congregation of the Victoria Islamic Center in Texas was devastated.
+Its mosque was destroyed over the weekend in a fire, the cause of which is unknown.

 The leader of the mosque said he wasn’t surprised by the gesture.

 “I never doubted the support that we were going to get” after the fire, Dr. Shahid Hashmi, a surgeon and president of Victoria Islamic Center, told CNN.
 “We’ve always had a good relationship with the community here.”

 Hashmi said Dr. Gary Branfman – a member of Temple B’nai Israel in Victoria, as well as a fellow surgeon and friend – just came by his house and gave him the keys.

 And that wasn’t the only offer of a temporary worship space that was extended.
 Hashmi said three local churches said his congregation could use their buildings.
 Also offered up was an empty office building, which the congregation used for three days before moving into a mobile home on the mosque property, Hashmi said.

 Though Hashmi always knew his own east Texas community would support the mosque, he was stunned by the outpouring of support from people outside Victoria.

 So far, a GoFundMe page set up to help raise money for the mosque’s reconstruction has taken in more than $1 million.

 That’s on top of other donations the congregation has received from people in 90 different countries.